MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--output` global parameter

 To show the output of a command in a specific format, specify the `--output` global parameter.
 In this example, the output is shown as a table:

 > [!NOTE]
 > The accepted values for output are: json, jsonc, none, table, tsv, yaml, and yamlc.
-The default output value is set to json.
+The default output value is json.

 ```azurecli-interactive